gnss-ro/aws-opendata/reformatting_system/rorefcat/README.md

 **Utilities** provides fundamental utilities for RO reformatting as well as the command line executables, and **Webscrape** provides webscrapting utiltiies.
-Definitions of S3 bucket names and DynamoDB table names are specified in Versions/version\*.py modules.

 **Caveat:**  By default, this code will run in operational mode.
 If you wish to run in a test environment, set the environment variable _TEST_ to